-Under the agreement, the loan from NNOFIC ranks as a policyholder liability and falls under the intra-group guarantee (see Note 13 (b)).
+Under the agreement, the loan from NNOFIC ranks as a policyholder liability and falls under the intra-group guarantee (see Note 12 (b)).

 - (e) The Group was placed under the control of Joint Provisional Liquidators P. A. B. Evans and R. Boys-Stones on 21 October 1994.
 Mr. Evans and Mr. Boys-Stones were partners in PricewaterhouseCoopers LLP, the firm which provided services relating to the provisional liquidation of the Group. - (f) With effect from 7 March 1997, the Joint Provisional Liquidators ceased to act and the Group entered into the Original Scheme with their creditors.
 D.Y.
-Schwarzmann and P. A. B. Evans are the Joint Scheme Administrators of the Group.
-The Original Scheme and the Amending Scheme provide that the Scheme Administrators shall, in relation to the Group, manage the run-off of its business, realise its assets and apply them for the benefit of its creditors, supervise and ensure the carrying out of the Original Scheme and the Amending Scheme, and gives them the power in the name and on behalf of the Group to manage their affairs, business and property.
-During the year ended 31 December 2020, PricewaterhouseCoopers LLP fees for services provided to the Group and Company amounted to US\$4,196,000 (2019: US\$10,019,000) and US\$4,196,000 (2019: US\$10,019,000) respectively, excluding VAT.
+Schwarzmann is currently the sole Scheme Administrator of the Group.
+The Original Scheme and the Amending Scheme provide that any Scheme Administrator shall, in relation to the Group, manage the run-off of its business, realise its assets and apply them for the benefit of its creditors, supervise and ensure the carrying out of the Original Scheme and the Amending Scheme, and it also gives them the power in the name and on behalf of the Group to manage their affairs, business and property.
+The Company pays all fees for services provided to the Group.
+During the year ended 31 December 2021, PricewaterhouseCoopers LLP fees for services provided to the Group amounted to US\$5,986,000 (2020: US\$4,196,000), excluding VAT.
+Included within accruals at year end were costs totalling US\$1,278,000 (2020: US\$769,000).